 What should I do if I’m worried about going into the office/clinic for appointments?

 It is important that you continue to receive care throughout your pregnancy.
 Ask your health care provider how you will continue your appointments throughout your pregnancy, even if you are not going to appointments in person.
 Health care providers and facilities have changed office visits to limit the number of people coming into the office.
 Some health care providers are doing visits through telephone or video calls.

-There is currently no vaccine available to protect against COVID-19.
-However, getting other recommended vaccines during pregnancy can help protect you and your baby from other respiratory illnesses that have similar symptoms to COVID-19.
+Getting other recommended vaccines during pregnancy can help protect you and your baby from other respiratory illnesses that have similar symptoms to COVID-19.
 This includes getting vaccinated against the flu and whooping cough (Tdap).
 Others living in your household should also get vaccinated to protect themselves and you.

 If I’m pregnant and contract COVID-19, will my baby get COVID-19?

 Based on current research, it appears unlikely that pregnant people will transmit COVID-19 to their baby before or during birth.
 COVID-19 has not been detected in amniotic fluid, breastmilk, or other maternal samples.
 However, after birth a newborn can contract COVID-19 from the birth parent or other people.
 See the CDC website for more information.